 The only way to truly compare the best outdoor speakers is to actually listen to them yourself.

-There’s no easy solution here.
-You could find an pay someone to do all of this for you (and perhaps do the wiring/set up), but that’s going to cost money – money you could otherwise invest into the system itself or perhaps keep for your next mortgage payment.
+You could try to find and pay someone to do all of this for you (and perhaps do the wiring/set up), but that’s going to cost money – money you could otherwise invest into the system itself or perhaps keep for your next mortgage payment.

-Alternatively, it might be prudent to just take an educated guess, reconciled with what’s the best deal currently (we’ll discuss pricing in a moment), and take advantage of a hopefully forgiving return policy if you need to.
-But even if you can seamlessly return/exchange products, that still a laborious drag at best.
+Alternatively, it might be prudent to just take an educated guess, reconciled with what’s currently the best deal (we’ll discuss pricing in a moment), and take advantage of a return or exchange policy if you need to.
+One of the reasons we like Amazon is that they (and their subsidiaries) generally have a good return/exchange policy.
+One thing worth mentioning here: Just be sure to check the actual policies of the vendor you decide – for example, even if you buy something on Amazon, it might actually be fulfilled by a 3rd party that has their own return/exchange policy.

 - Is the product sufficiently graded to resist your climate?
 There’s indeed a difference between, say, a temperate and dry area vs a beachfront area with routine rain, salt water humidity, etc.